FIND OUT MORE HERE: https://mardigrasspanishtown.com/

 Parade Day: Costumes in line with our theme are strongly encouraged!
 (Read: Absolutely necessary).
 Think bold, creative, and a little absurd.
 This is not the day for subtlety.
 If you feel a little ridiculous, you are doing it right.
 Just remember one important rule: comfort and safety matter.
 You will be doing some combination of dancing, drinking, walking, standing, balancing, and living your best life for hours, so plan accordingly, especially for footwear.
 No heels on the float, and open-toed shoes are not recommended.

 Events (Generally): We are maxxximalists by nature, so we always lean hard into the theme.
 If there is a concept, a joke, or a visual angle to explore, we are exploring it fully.
-That said, when in doubt, the answer is always pink, pink, pink.
+That said, when in doubt, the answer is always pink, pink, pink...
 Feathers, fringe, sparkle, leather, sequins, wigs, boots, heels, sunglasses.
 All welcome.

 Membership is relationship-driven, not just a signup form.
 We look for folks who are ready to contribute creativity, time, and energy.
 Reach out via our contact form to express interest, and we'll connect you with the right people.
+Or find us through our social media pages or in person at any of the Spanish Town events and strike up a conversation.